Most of you already know the timeless story of by Micheal Rosen and Helen Oxenbury – ‘We’re Going On A Bear Hunt’

 ‘Just Joking’, from the National Geographic Kids book series.
 Packed with over 300 hilarious jokes, tricky tongue twisters, and ridiculous riddles.
 208 pages.
 Aimed at 7 – 10 year olds.
 This book has very high ratings – it’s loved by both kids and adults.
 ‘Just Joking’ is full of stunning pictures of animals, as you’d expect from National Geographic.
 It also has fun facts – there’s absolutely nothing not to like about this book – except that it’s so good that you might end up buying the whole series of six National Geographic ‘Just Joking’ books for the kids!

-This is our selection of 16 top funny jokes that children will love…
+This is our selection of top funny jokes for children

 16 top jokes for kids